 All the controversy and political palaver around the plane’s construction, meanwhile, obscured something about the H-4 that, to this day, is often overlooked in any discussion of the mammoth aircraft: namely, its sheer, sleek aesthetic power.
 Putting aside for a moment the technical complexities and challenges inherent in designing a flying vessel the size of the Hercules, one can do a lot worse than focus on the beauty of the thing.
 As an object, the Hercules looks like something Brancusi might sculpt — if the great Romanian artist dabbled in aeronautics and wished to create a work 220 feet long, 25 feet high and 30 feet wide.

-Here, 65 years after that brief but (for Hughes) glorious 1947 flight, LIFE.com offers a series of photos — many of which never ran in LIFE — of the largest “flying boat” ever built and the aviation genius who designed and flew her.
+Here, LIFE.com offers a series of photos — many of which never ran in LIFE — of the largest “flying boat” ever built and the aviation genius who designed and flew her.

 As the years passed, Hughes retreated deeper into a severe obsessive-compulsive disorder, drug abuse and the debilitating, deadening isolation for which he later became so famous.
 By the time of his lonely death in April 1976, he had devolved from a rakish, even debonair man of the world into a skeletal wreck.
 Postmortem x-rays revealed hypodermic needles (likely used to inject codeine, to help manage his chronic pain) embedded in Hughes’ arms.
 His six-foot, four-inch frame weighed roughly 90 pounds.
 His hair and nails had grown freakishly long.
 He was wholly and frighteningly unrecognizable.
 He was 70 years old.